China Reports 1,300 Asymptomatic Virus Cases After Public Concern - UrduPoint

 The NHC announced Tuesday that it would respond "to public concerns" by starting to publish daily data on asymptomatic cases, which it said were infectious.

-There were mass online calls for the government to reveal the number of asymptomatic cases after authorities revealed over the weekend that an infected woman in Henan province had been in close contact with three asymptomatic cases.
+There were mass calls online calls for the information after authorities revealed over the weekend that an infected woman in Henan province had been in close contact with three asymptomatic cases.

-However, asymptomatic cases are not being added to the official tally unless they later show clinical symptoms.
+Asymptomatic cases will not be added to the overall tally unless they later show clinical symptoms.

-Historical data on those infected without showing symptoms has not been published.
+Announcing the new figures on Wednesday seemed to do little to quell fears.

-Beijing has announced a series of dramatic measures to curb arrivals into the country and control imported cases -- including a ban on foreigners entering China and testing those arriving from overseas -- making it easier to determine those who are infected but don't show symptoms.
+Many on social media said they were terrified of the high number of asymptomatic carriers, and some called for health officials to break down the data by province.

 Experts agree that asymptomatic patients are likely to be infectious, but it remains unknown how responsible they are for spreading the deadly virus.